-Quality First Provision (Universal Support)

-Prevention of poor attendance through good whole school attendance management

-- Agreed procedures for the completion of registers are in place. - Daily attendance data is monitored. - First day calling is used in the event that a child is registered as absent from the academy and the reason is unknown.

-Attendance data reviewed weekly via the academy's SLT with additional monitoring where necessary.

-- Early intervention is provided by the academy where attendance is triggering a concern. - Academies follow agreed procedures for pupils who arrive late to the academy/lessons. - All academies adhere to government guidance in response to requests for term time holidays/absences. - Agreed procedures for promoting and incentivising good attendance.

-Early Intervention to reduce absence before it becomes habitual

-Where the academy has further concerns about a child's attendance the following strategies will be used:

-- A telephone conversation with parents/carers to discuss concerns. - A letter home informing parents/carers of the child's attendance figure and offering support. - A letter home requesting medical evidence to be provided in order for the academy to authorise the child's absence(s). - A meeting with parents/carers (and the child) to discuss attendance. - A home visit to meet with the child and parents/carers if the child is refusing/unable to come into the academy. - The Attendance Officer (or other nominated member of staff) will invite parents/carers (and the child) to an Academy Attendance Panel meeting to set formal improvement targets. - Interventions are put into place where necessary, e.g. Pastoral Support Plan (PSP) for emotionally based school avoidance (ESBA). - An adult mentor will be allocated for the child. - Consideration of a part-time timetable (in accordance with a PSP only). - Attendance Officers or other staff with responsibility for managing attendance will attend LA Briefings and training events.
+Quality First Provision (Universal Support) Prevention of poor attendance through good whole school attendance Management Agreed procedures for the completion of registers are in place.
+Daily attendance data is monitored.
+First days calling is used in the swart that a shill is registered as should be advected. • First day calling is used in the event that a child is registered as absent from the academy and the reason is unknown.
+Tier 1 Attendance data reviewed weekly via the academy's SLT with additional Tie monitoring where necessary. • Early intervention is provided by the academy where attendance is triggering a concern.
+Academies follow agreed procedures for pupils who arrive late to the academy/lessons. • All academies adhere to government guidance in response to requests for term time holidays/absences.
+Agreed procedures for promoting and incentivising good attendance.
+Early Intervention to reduce absence before it becomes habitual Where the academy has further concerns about a child's attendance the following strategies will be used: A telephone conversation with parents/carers to discuss concerns.
+A letter home informing parents/carers of the child's attendance figure and offering support. • A letter home requesting medical evidence to be provided in order for the academy to authorise the child's absence(s).
+2 A meeting with parents/carers (and the child) to discuss attendance.
+Tier 2 A home visit to meet with the child and parents/carers if the child is F refusing/unable to come into the academy.
+The Attendance Officer (or other nominated member of staff) will invite parents/carers (and the child) to an Academy Attendance Panel meeting to set formal improvement targets.
+Interventions are put into place where necessary, e.g. Pastoral Support Plan (PSP) for emotionally based school avoidance (ESBA).
+Plan (PSP) for emotionally based school avoidance (ESBA).An adult mentor will be allocated for the child.
+Plan (PSP) for emotionally based school avoidance (ESBA).
+An adult mentor will be allocated for the child.
+Consideration of a part-time timetable (in accordance with a PSP only).
+Plan (PSP) for emotionally based school avoidance (ESBA).An adult mentor will be allocated for the child.

-Tier 2

-Tier

-Targeted reengagement of persistently absent pupils (below 90%)

-Where concerns continue, the academy will access support from external agencies, including an Education Welfare Officer.
-The academy, with the support of the external agency, will consider the following:

-- Mentoring.

-- 1-2-1 tuition or out-of-hours learning.

-- Voluntary early help assessment.

-• Referring the case to the Local Authority for consideration of issuing a Fixed Penalty Notice (FPN).

-- Continuing the PSP, with use of additional funding to access support, e.g. Art Therapy/Additional Counselling. - Accessing support from Pupil Reintegration Team with PSP if necessary. - Making a referral to the Pupil Not Attending Regularly Team (PNAR) at the Local Authority (LA) - in line with the directed timeframe. - Making a referral to the Child Missing Education Team (CME) at the Local Authority - in line with the directed timeframe. - College placements.

-Targeted reengagement of severely absent pupils (50% or below)

-The academy, with the support of an external agency, will consider the following:

-- Issuing a Fixed Penalty Notice (FPN) by LA. - Parenting contract. - Parenting order. - Attendance prosecution. - Referring the case to the LA for consideration of implementing an Education Supervision Order (ESO) with the child. - Referring to specialist Alternative Provision, e.g. Pilgrim, Medical Needs Referral (Leicestershire). - Statutory children's social care referral where there are safeguarding concerns (particularly when attendance becomes severe below 50%).
+Targeted reengagement of persistently absent pupils (below 90%) Where concerns continue, the academy will access support from external agencies, including an Education Welfare Officer.
+The academy, with the support of the external agency, will consider the following: Mentoring.
+Tier 3 1-2-1 tuition or out-of-hours learning.
+Voluntary early help assessment.
+Referring the case to the Local Authority for consideration of issuing a Fixed Penalty Notice (FPN).
+Continuing the PSP, with use of additional funding to access support, e.g. Art Therapy/Additional Counselling.
+Accessing support from Pupil Reintegration Team with PSP if necessary. • Making a referral to the Pupil Not Attending Regularly Team (PNAR) at the Local Authority (LA) - in line with the directed timeframe.
+Making a referral to the Child Missing Education Team (CME) at the Local Authority - in line with the directed timeframe.
+College placements. - Targeted reengagement of severely absent pupils (50% or below) The academy, with the support of an external agency, will consider the following: Issuing a Fixed Penalty Notice (FPN) by LA.
+Parenting contract.
+4 Parenting order.
+Lier Attendance prosecution. • Referring the case to the LA for consideration of implementing an Education Supervision Order (ESO) with the child.
+Referring to specialist Alternative Provision, e.g. Pilgrim, Medical Needs Referral (Leicestershire).
+Statutory children's social care referral where there are safeguarding concerns (particularly when attendance becomes severe - below 50%).
+Ple ase be aware that depending upon availability, and the needs of the individual, the support